abhi0395/qsoabsfind/README.md

 Abhijeet Anand
 Lawrence Berkeley National Lab

-If you have any questions/suggestions, please feel free to write to abhijeetanand2011@gmail.com
+If you have any questions/suggestions, please feel free to write to abhijeetanand2011@gmail.com or, preferably, open a GitHub issue..